Temporal Scaling Law for Large Language Models: Temporal Scaling Law

 After acquiring $a_0^N$, $a_1^N$, and $a_2^N$, we could in turn measure the pattern of the total test loss $\mathcal{L}_N$ by averaging the loss on each token:

 As listed in~\cref{tab:temporal_fit}, the fit for all ground-truth test losses during the whole training process achieves $R^2>0.99$ across different settings, demonstrating the validity of our temporal scaling law.
+Following \cite{DBLP:journals/corr/abs-2101-00027}, We also validate the fitting results on the LAMBADA \cite{DBLP:conf/acl/PapernoKLPBPBBF16} and the WikiText \cite{DBLP:conf/iclr/MerityX0S17} datasets.
+Specifically, we use the validation and the test splits for the LAMBADA dataset, and use the wikitext-2-v1 domain for the WikiText dataset.
+As shown in \cref{tab:temporal_fit_more_ood}, all results achieve $R^2>0.98$, well demonstrating the effectiveness of our temporal scaling law.
+Please refer to \cref{sec:more_fitting} for more fitting results.

-\textbf{Summary.} Overall, we summarize our temporal scaling law as follows: \begin{itemize} \item For LLM pre-training, in each training step, the loss for tokens in different positions follows a dynamic hyperbolic-law, in which parameters change as training steps increase. \item The temporal patterns (i.e., values in different training steps) of dynamic hyperbolic-law parameters can be captured individually. \item The temporal pattern of the overall test loss is derived by averaging losses at all token positions acquired by the dynamic hyperbolic-law. \end{itemize}
+\textbf{Summary.} Overall, we summarize our temporal scaling law as follows: \begin{itemize} \item For LLM pretraining, in each training step, the loss for tokens in different positions follows a dynamic hyperbolic-law, in which the values of parameters $(a_0, a_1, a_2)$ will change as training steps increase. \item The temporal patterns (i.e., values at different training steps) of dynamic hyperbolic-law parameters (i.e., $a_0$, $a_1$, and $a_2$) can be captured individually with their corresponding coefficients (i.e., $\{\alpha_i\}$, $\{\beta_i\}$, and $\{\gamma_i\}$) in the fitting functions of fixed mathematical forms. \item The temporal pattern of the overall test loss is derived by averaging losses at all token positions acquired by the dynamic hyperbolic-law, i.e., filling Eq.
+(6-9) into Eq.
+(10). \end{itemize}